MartinThoma/MartinThoma.github.io/_posts/2014-05-10-discussions-with-friends.md

 * Give him enough time to think and to talk.
 * Only one person and argument at a time.
-It's difficult to switch and to concentrate on two (or even more) seperate discussions.
+It's difficult to switch and to concentrate on two (or even more) separate discussions.
 * Try to support him when he has trouble with finding the correct words or the best way to express himself.
 It is difficult to tell when you simply have to wait and give him some time to think and when you should try to support him.